HPCI-Lab/yProvStore/README.md

       --trustworthy
     ```

+    For faster uploads of large documents, you can enable compression:

+    ```bash
+    # Upload with zstd compression to reduce transfer time
+    yprov documents create \
+      --json-file examples/doc.json \
+      --compressed
+    ```

     **Options:**

     - `--json-file`: Path to a JSON file containing the document data
     - `--value`: A JSON string containing the document data (mutually exclusive with `--json-file`)
     - `--parent-pid`: PID of the parent document, if any
+    - `--compressed`: Compress the document data using zstd before uploading to reduce transfer size (requires `zstandard` library)
     - `--trustworthy`: Also create a record of the document on the blockchain for enhanced trustworthiness and immutable provenance tracking

+    **Notes:**
-    **Note:** To use the `--trustworthy` option, you need to configure the blockchain connection environment variables as described in the [Blockchain Operations](#blockchain-operations) section.
+    - To use the `--trustworthy` option, you need to configure the blockchain connection environment variables as described in the [Blockchain Operations](#blockchain-operations) section.
 If the blockchain configuration is missing or invalid, the document record creation will fail with an appropriate error message.

   * **List all available documents** (with pagination).